lodelestra-edu/mitm-training/mitm-training-subject.md

 @.
 With your kali and lubuntu.

 - Try to login the phpmyadmin page.
 Find the user and password in your wireshark.
-- Try the drifnet tool in your kali `drifnet -i eth0`.
+- Try the driftnet tool in your kali `driftnet -i eth0`.
 In your lubuntu go to the dvwa/login.php page (refresh with ctrl+f5 if needed).